'2019 Fall Series in Vermont'

 How is it practiced?

-The Discipline of Authentic Movement can be practiced in either a solo, (one mover, one witness/teacher), dyadic (two movers, one witness/teacher) or group format.
-Movers practice tracking the movement of the body through time and space, and simultaneously tracking the contents of experience – sensations, emotions, images, energetic phenomena, thus accessing the body’s own direct knowing.
-As the mover closes their eyes, waits, and then moves, following spontaneous impulse into gesture and movement, the witness sits to the side of the space, tracking the mover’s trajectory through time and space, and simultaneously tracking her own inner responses with focused and receptive attention, practicing a quality of cultivated discernment.
+The Discipline of Authentic Movement can be practiced within an individual, (one mover, one witness/teacher), dyadic (two movers, one witness/teacher) or group format.
+Movers practice tracking the movement of the body through time and space, and simultaneously tracking the contents of consciousness – sensations, emotions, images, energetic phenomena, thus directly accessing the body’s own inner experience.
+As the mover closes their eyes, waits, and moves, following spontaneous impulse into gesture and movement, the witness sits to the side of the space, tracking the mover’s trajectory through time and space, and simultaneously tracking her own inner experience with focused and receptive attention, practicing a quality of cultivated discernment.
 Then mover and witness speak together, both listening closely to the experience of the mover.
-The witness does not interpret, but stays close to the mover’s experience, increasing the potential for the mover to feel deeply seen and acknowledged.
+The witness does not interpret, but stays close to the mover’s own articulation of her experience, increasing the potential for the mover to feel seen and acknowledged.
 This relational dynamic opens toward the articulation of new awareness.
-Feeling deeply seen fosters seeing oneself more clearly and compassionately, and eventually a longing to “see another”… to witness others compassionately.
+Being deeply seen fosters seeing oneself more clearly and compassionately, and eventually a longing to “see another” - to witness others compassionately.
 As movers work with a compassionate enough outer witness, they gradually develop a more conscious and compassionate inner witness, more available to be seen, see oneself, and see others clearly.

 Who benefits from this work?